 COVID-19 HEALTH AND SAFETY POLICY

-At Brooklyn Wild, we’ve been carefully tracking the latest research around COVID-19 prevention.
-Below is our current COVID-19 health and safety policy, based on guidelines from the Centers for Disease Control and Prevention, the American Camp Association, the governor's re-opening guidelines and best practices from nature and forest schools across the country.
+At Brooklyn Wild, we’ve been carefully tracking the research and regulations around COVID-19 prevention.
+Below is our current COVID-19 health and safety policy, based on guidelines from New York City and State and the Centers for Disease Control and Prevention.
+Please note that all class sales are final and we can't accommodate refunds.

 Though it is not possible to eliminate all risk—whether from COVID-19 or regular outdoor play—weighing risks is a regular part of our playwork model.
-Our analysis indicates that we can significantly mitigate risk related to the pandemic while providing the benefits of playing outdoors with peers.
+Our analysis indicates that we can significantly mitigate risk related to the pandemic while providing the benefits of being together and playing outdoors.
 We will enforce these safety policies to the best of our ability even as we prioritize meeting children's social, emotional and physical needs.
 We will also continue to watch the latest medical research and government guidelines and update these policies according to recommended best practices.

 PLAY OUTSIDE AND LIMIT OUR SHELTER INDOORS

 We remain a program that takes place outdoors in all weather.
 The ventilation outside is a much lower risk for contagion than being indoors.
-If the weather is forecast to be dangerous, such as thunderstorms or high winds, remote day classes will move indoors and after school classes will be cancelled.
-For cancelled classes, make-ups will be offered at a date and time selected by Brooklyn Wild.
+However, we may visit indoor spaces, such as the library or Industry City, if the weather is forecast to be dangerous.
+When indoors, everyone at Brooklyn Wild will wear masks and choose uncrowded and well-ventilated locations.

 Have a question we haven't answered?